sindhu-hs/SGPA-Calculation-Website/README.md

 ## Website for SGPA Calculation

+### Aim
+To host a website that calculates SGPA of a student given the scores of the student in all the subjects in that semester.

 ### Data
 "model.csv" is the data file which contains the following details:
   - data = Grade points and SGPA of 1000 students.